Clinical Director, AAMFT, MN Board of Marriage & Family Therapy and Board of Behavioral Health & Therapy Approved Supervisor

 Shelly@BeaconTherapyAssociates.com

-As a Licensed Marriage and Family Therapist (LMFT), I founded Beacon Therapy Associates for two main reasons; one to provide a safe, warm and welcoming environment for people in need of support and two, to create a work environment where therapists are able to find a healthy work/life balance and are able to model health to their clients and family.
+As a therapist, I strive to help the client discover Self, learn to listen to their inner compass, and develop strengths to become more confident and attain the personal change, growth, and happiness they seek.
+I founded Beacon Therapy Associates for two main reasons: one, to provide a safe, warm, and welcoming environment for people in need of support, and two, to create a work environment where therapists can find a healthy work/life balance and model health to their clients and family.

 Ashley@BeaconTherapyAssociates.com